amyreese/znc-push/README.md

 older versions of ZNC, the "legacy" branch is available, but unsupported and unmaintained.

-ZNC Push was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
+ZNC Push was created by [Amethyst Reese](http://noswap.com) and designed to fill a personal need.
 It may not fit your use cases, but any and all feedback would be greatly appreciated.